SINGAPORE AIRSHOW AVIATION LEADERSHIP SUMMIT (SAALS 2016)

 Mr Tony Tyler

-Director General & CEO, International Air Transport Association
+Director General and CEO, International Air Transport Association (IATA)

 The hub and spoke model has allowed airlines to pool traffic and sustain larger networks than what local and direct traffic can support.
 But what makes an air hub successful?
 First, geography – being located along major traffic flows, especially between points where non-stop services are not viable.
 Second, market opportunities – allowing airlines to fly to where the demand is.
 Third, product – having the right combination of airport, price, and airlines – such that passengers do not mind making an additional stop at the hub airport.